kaushang/DocsGPT/README.md

-# WebMind Chat
+# DocsGPT

-Chat with the content of any public webpage.

-Paste a URL, load the page, and ask follow-up questions grounded in that page's text.
+Upload a `.pdf` or `.txt` document and chat with an AI assistant grounded in that document's content.

+This project uses a FastAPI backend for document ingestion + retrieval and a React frontend for the chat interface.

+## Features

+- Upload `.pdf` and `.txt` files from the UI
+- Automatic chunking and vector storage per document session
+- Ask follow-up questions against the uploaded document context
+- Simple chat interface with markdown-friendly assistant responses

 ## Tech Stack

-- Backend: Python, FastAPI, LangChain, Google Gemini, BeautifulSoup4, httpx
+- Backend: Python, FastAPI, LangChain, ChromaDB, Sentence Transformers, Google Gemini
 - Frontend: React (Vite), Tailwind CSS

 ## Project Structure

-- `backend/` - API, scraping, LLM integration
+- `backend/` - API, document parsing, chunking, retrieval, and answer generation
-- `frontend/` - chat UI and streaming client
+- `frontend/` - upload flow and chat UI

 ## Local Development

-### 1) Backend
+### 1) Backend setup

 From `backend/`: